Parks Projects

 |

 The City of Richmond Hill is planning a new trail connection from the existing pathway at the soccer field in Monticello Park heading east to link with the Elgin East Channel Lands trail.
 This project will improve connectivity within the trail network and enhance access to recreational spaces.
 Construction is anticipated in 2028, pending budget approval.
+Residents were invited to comment on the proposed design from September 26th, 2025 to November 14th, 2025 and City of Richmond Hill staff are reviewing the feedback received.

 | Beaver Woodlands Trail |